Hunted (comics): Main plot

 Spider-Man comes across Gibbon's corpse and grieves over him.
 As Spider-Man stays by his side, Gibbon reflects on his life where he even came to the conclusion that Princess Python never loved him.

 Spider-Man is caught by surprise by a couple of Hunter-Bots and Spider-Man listens to their conversation about Arcade, realizing that the hunters are just robots.
 Spider-Man webs the Hunter-Bots up and while swinging he sees arrow signs all over Central Park, and heads toward a location where the Savage Six are located.
 The arrows are revealed to be v shapes and it was for the Vulture.
-Vulture creates a lie to the rest of the Savage Six, Armadillo, Constrictor II, Human Fly, Owl, Puma, Razorback II, Scorpia, Snake Marston, and White Rabbit that Gibbon sacrificed himself to give Vulture time to break the forcefield and give him a robot head.
+Vulture creates a lie to the rest of the Savage Six, Armadillo, Constrictor, Human Fly, Owl, Puma, Razorback, Scorpia, Snake Marston, and White Rabbit that Gibbon sacrificed himself to give Vulture time to break the forcefield and give him a robot head.
 Spider-Man lands in front of the villain to say that Vulture lied, but Rhino appears.
 Rhino is still angry that Spider-Man allowed Taskmaster and Black Ant to capture him (due to Aunt May being in the way) and is about to kill him when Vulture tells Rhino to calm down as Spider-Man is not the enemy but the Robot Hunters are.
 Spider-Man mentions that Mandrill was taken down by the Hunter-Bots while Toad mentions that the same thing happened to Man-Bull.
 Black Cat uses her bad luck powers to set a leopard free from its cage and attack one of the guards.
 Black Cat gets the key and tells Billy to escape.
 However, Billy wants to stay in the cage so his dad will find him.
 Taskmaster meets Arcade and wants Arcade to pay him twice the money because Taskmaster caught Lizard.
 Spider-Man encounters one of the Hunter-Bots who revealed Arcade's location and destroys it.
 Black Ant then shows up to tells Spider-Man something.

-It is revealed that in order to save his son and his wife from disintegrating (due to the events of "Dead No More: The Clone Conspiracy" where Jackal activated the kill code), Curt injected them with the Lizard formula, turning into Lizard.
+It is revealed that in order to save his son and his wife from disintegrating (due to the events of "Dead No More: The Clone Conspiracy" where Jackal activated the kill code), Curt injected them with the Lizard formula, turning them into humanoid lizards.
 Curt also put an inhibitor chip in his spine which prevents him from being violent as well as turn him to human form.
 Lizard finds Taskmaster at the Pop-Up with No Name.
-The Pop-Up with No Name is a beer tent at the Queens Night Market that patrons like 8-Ball, Answer, Boomerang, Electro II, Hypno-Hustler, Looter, Mirage, Paper Doll, Screwball, Spot, and Tombstone have been attending ever since the Bar with No Name was blown up.
+The Pop-Up with No Name is a beer tent at the Queens Night Market that patrons like 8-Ball, Answer, Boomerang, Electro, Hypno-Hustler, Looter, Mirage, Paper Doll, Screwball, Spot, and Tombstone have been attending ever since the Bar with No Name was blown up.
 Lizard proceeds to poison him by slipping a poison into her beer.
 Lizard offers Taskmaster the antidote if he can take Lizard to Central Park.
 While traveling there, Lizard and Taskmaster defeat Vermin, freeing innocent bystanders.
 Taskmaster helps put a taser chip in Lizard's body, and takes him to Arcade.